ydahal1/ydahal1/jokes.md

-1. Why did the software engineer always carry a pencil and paper?
-Because he couldn't resist the urge to draw his own "interface"!
+1. Why was the computer cold?
+It left its Windows open!

-2. Why did the cyber security expert bring a ladder to work?
-Because he wanted to scale the firewall!
+2. Why did the programmer go broke?
+Because he lost his domain in a cyber attack!

-3. Why did the software engineer go broke?
-Because he lost his domain in a bet!
+3. Why do programmers always mix up Christmas and Halloween?
+Because Oct 31 == Dec 25!

-4. Why do programmers prefer dark mode?
-Because light attracts bugs!
+4. Why did the scarecrow become a cyber security expert?
+Because he was outstanding in his field!

 [
-Sat Aug 12 01:02:59 UTC 2023
+Sun Aug 13 01:07:47 UTC 2023
  ]